dianeyeo/mth251/slides.md

 <br/>

 An <span class="hl-bg">abstract data type</span> (ADT) is an abstraction of a <span class="hl-bg">data structure</span> which provides only the interface to which a data structure must adhere to.
-The interface does not give any specific details about how something should be implemented.
+The interface does not give any specific details about how something should be implemented - <span class="uline">ADT provides implementation-independent view of a data structure</span>.

-Programming language provides different <span class="hl-bg">data types</span> to implement/represent different data structure.
+Programming language provides different <span class="hl-bg">data types</span> to implement/represent a specific data structure.

-i.e. Array

--   a linear abstract data type
+-   <span class="norm">Array - a linear abstract data type</span>
--   a java data type
+-   <span class="norm">Array - a java data type</span>

+-   <span class="norm">Dynamic Array - array with changable size</span>
+-   <span class="norm">List - a python data type, more flexible than a dynamic array</span>
+-   <span class="norm">ArrayList/Vector - java data type, implementation of List</span>

 <!--
 When studying algorithm, we use data structure such as Array, Dynamic Array, Linked List, as the solution or algorithm is programming language independent.